 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-We’re barely into the new year and the biggest credit card news of 2020 yet is already turning heads.
 There are new Chase Sapphire Reserve® changes to its benefits and an annual fee update.
 As you may expect, social media was full of positive and negative feedback.
 How do these changes affect you?
 Let’s take a closer look.

 Chase Sapphire Reserve Changes